How Much Does Barn Door Installation Cost?

 Accessibility: They keep rooms open, so you can walk in and out of them with your hands full.
 Sliding doors also make rooms more accessible to people with walkers and wheelchairs.

 Alternative Artwork: Barn doors are important elements in a craftsman-meets-farmhouse design.

-Worth the investment: Barn doors improve your home’s resale value.
+Increasing home value: Barn doors improve your home’s resale value.

-A barn door is easy to install if it only requires you to attach the tracks and rollers, and hang the door.
+A barn door is easy to install if it only requires you to attach the tracks and rollers and hang the door.
 It’s much more difficult when you need to move features to clear the necessary space.
 In this case, you should hire a pro to perform the installation.